KarimIO/Grindstone/docs/pages/mainpage.md

 ![Create incredible games using simple, flexible tools.](editor.jpg)

+## Building
+You can start developing using Grindstone by following the guide to [building the project](@ref docs/pages/BuildingTheProject.md).

 ## License
-Please view the [LICENSE](@ref license.md) file for information on the MIT License, which this project uses.
+Please view the [LICENSE](@ref LICENSE.md) file for information on the MIT License, which this project uses.